 The (new) Cadillac Database©

-collection of Cadillac photos, advertisements and product catalogs,
+collection of Cadillac photos, advertisements and merchandising catalogs, reproduced

 (résumé en français en bas de page)

-The chassis was ordered from Detroit through the Edelweiss Garage – being the local Cadillac dealer in Lausanne, Switzerland – by Philippe Barraud, son of a wealthy businessman who had “built" his fortune in bricks and roofing tiles.
+The bare chassis was ordered from Detroit through the Edelweiss Garage – being the local Cadillac dealer in Morges, beside Lausanne, Switzerland – by Philippe Barraud, son of William Barraud and nephew of William’s brother, Maurice, both wealthy Swiss industrialist who had “built” their fortune in red bricks and roofing tiles.

-Abandoned by its owner in the mid-sixties and found - aged 31 and derelict - in a field, about 10 miles from my former home, in the summer of 1968, it was acquired shortly thereafter by the second owner for just 4000 Swiss francs (the equivalent, at that time, of approximately $925).
+Abandoned by its owner in the mid-sixties, the car was “discovered” 31 years later, in derelict condition, in a field some 10 miles from my former home near Geneva, Switzerland.
+That was in the summer of 1968.
+It was acquired in April the following year by the 2nd owner, Mr. Jean-Jacques Belet of Lausanne, for just CHF4000 (the equivalent at that time of approximately $925).